ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 #### JWTs server side
 :white_check_mark: DONE.
 I didn't have any issue to follow Andrew's instructions.

-To implment the JWT on the server side I have followed the next instructions:
+To implement the JWT on the server side I have followed the next instructions:

 1. Add the following code in `HomeFeedPage.js` page in the directory `/frontend-react-js/src/pages/`: